stevef1uk/artificial_mind/docs/CONFIGURATION_GUIDE.md

         averageUtilization: 70
 ```

-This configuration guide provides comprehensive options for customizing the AGI project to fit your specific needs, whether you're running it locally, in production, or in a Kubernetes cluster.
+This configuration guide provides comprehensive options for customizing the Artificial Mind project to fit your specific needs, whether you're running it locally, in production, or in a Kubernetes cluster.